awsdocs/aws-private-ca-user-guide/doc_source/crl-planning.md

 Before you can configure a CRL as part of the [CA creation process](create-CA.md), some prior setup may be necessary\.
 This section explains the prerequisites and options that you should understand before creating a CA with a CRL attached\.

-For information about using Online Certificate Status Protocol \(OCSP\) as an alternative or a supplement to a CRL, see [4\.
-Configure revocation](Create-CA-console.md#PcaCreateRevocation) and [Configuring a Custom URL for ACM Private CA OCSP](ocsp-customize.md)\.
+For information about using Online Certificate Status Protocol \(OCSP\) as an alternative or a supplement to a CRL, see [Certificate revocation options](Create-CA-console.md#PcaCreateRevocation) and [Configuring a Custom URL for AWS Private CA OCSP](ocsp-customize.md)\.

 **Topics**
 + [CRL structure](#crl-structure)